ramokz/phantom-camera/documentation/docs/follow-modes/overview.md

 # Follow Overview

-Determines the positional logic for the `PCam`.
+Determines the positional logic for a given `PCam`.

-This is
+The different modes has different functionalities and purposes, so choosing the correct mode depends on what each `PCam` is meant to do.

 ## Core Modes